 Seven Seas Park splash pad and pirate ship playground — Sunnyvale, CA

-Good to know: seasonal splash pad, pirate ship playground, toddler playground, shade seating for parents, dog park, restrooms.
+Good to know: seasonal splash pad, pirate ship playground, toddler playground, dog park, restrooms.

 Parent tip: Best before 11am on hot weekend days — the spray pool gets crowded by mid-morning.
 The toddler playground section has its own shaded seating for parents, worth knowing if you're managing multiple ages at once.